mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Tornado architecture is pretty simple.
 There's main loop (called IOLoop).
 IOLoop checks for IO events on sockets, file descriptors, etc (with help of [epoll](http://en.wikipedia.org/wiki/Epoll), [kqueue](http://en.wikipedia.org/wiki/Kqueue) or [select](http://en.wikipedia.org/wiki/Select_(Unix))) and manages time-based callbacks.
 When something happens Tornado calls registered callback function.

-For example, if there's incoming connection on bound socket, Tornado will call appropriate callback, which will create HTTP request handler class, which will read headers from the socket and so on.
+For example, if there's incoming connection on bound socket, Tornado will trigger appropriate callback function, which will create HTTP request handler class, which will read headers from the socket and so on.

-Tornado is more than just a wrapper on top of epoll - it contains own templates, authentication system, asynchronous web client, etc.
+Tornado is more than just a wrapper on top of epoll - it contains own templating and authentication system, asynchronous web client, etc.

 If you're not familiar with tornado, take a look at relatively short [framework overview](http://www.tornadoweb.org/en/stable/overview.html).